infracost/infracost/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+Join our chat, we are a friendly bunch and happy to help you get started :) https://discord.gg/Cu9ftEg

 ## License

 [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)